kireev20000/Qownnotes_Sync_Folder/FastAPI.md

 ```
 ## Authentication methods in FastAPI

-d FastAPI supports the common authentication methods of basic HTTP authentication, cookies, and bearer
+FastAPI supports the common authentication methods of basic HTTP authentication, cookies, and bearer
 token authentication.
 Let’s briefly look at what each method entails:

 1) Basic HTTP authentication: In this authentication method, the user credentials, which is usually a username and password, are sent via an Authorization HTTP header.
 The request in turn returns a WWW-Authenticate header containing a Basic value and an optional realm parameter, which indicates the resource the authentication request is made to.